National Security Affairs Department

 Graduate-Level Security Studies

-The NSA department is one of the core departments at NWC and offers two courses that lead to the master's degree: national security decision making (NSDM) for senior-ranking students and theater security decision making (TSDM) for mid-ranking students.
-These eight-credit hour courses provide a broad interdisciplinary foundation in contemporary security studies to analyze how the U.S. government makes foreign policy decisions and the role the U.S. plays in the world.
+The NSA department offers two courses that lead to the master's degree and Joint Professional Military Education credit: national security decision making (NSDM) for senior-ranking students and theater security decision making (TSDM) for mid-ranking students.
+These courses provide a broad interdisciplinary foundation in contemporary security studies to analyze how the U.S. government makes foreign policy decisions and the role the U.S. plays in the world.

 National Security Decision Making Course